jimratliff/GenoMac-system/README.md

 [^my_google_doc]: Of course, this document is specific to, and accessible by, only me.
 Make your own!

 ### Launch Terminal and grant it full-disk access
-Perhaps obviously, when beginning this GenoMac-system bootstrapping process the first time, the Mac is pristine.
-Thus, the macOS-supplied Terminal is the only terminal-emulator application available.
-We’ll use it at least until the Hypervisor has installed third-party apps.
+Because the Mac is pristine when beginning this GenoMac-system bootstrapping process the first time, the macOS-supplied Terminal is the only terminal-emulator application available.
+We’ll use it until the Hypervisor has installed third-party apps, at which point I switch iTerm.

+Terminal will need full-disk access:
 - Launch Terminal
 - System Settings
   - Privacy & Security